 Caren White is a Master Gardener and instructor at Home Gardeners School.
 She has been associated with Rutgers Gardens for over a decade.

 I have to admit that the first time that I was introduced to lithops, I wasn’t terribly impressed.
 They didn’t look like much.
-But the more I learned about them and their unique adaptations to their environment, the more interesting they became.
+But the more I learned about them and their unique adaptations to their environment, the more interesting they became to me.

 What are Lithops?

 Lithops (Lithops spp.) is a genus of plants that are native to the arid regions of Namibia and South Africa.
 They have developed specific forms that allow them to survive in the harsh climate of those regions.
-Despite being discovered in 1811, the plants’ colors match each tiny habitat so well that new species are still being discovered today because they are so difficult to spot.
+They were discovered by Europeans in 1811.
+The plants’ colors match each tiny habitat so well that new species are still being discovered today because they are so difficult to spot.

-Lithops have surprisingly large root systems for their size that enable them to gather water in the extremely arid climates where they live.
+Lithops have surprisingly large root systems for their size.
+The large root systems enable them to gather water in the extremely arid climates where they live.
 They have no stems.
 Instead, their roots attach directly to their leaves.

 The plants have only two leaves which are mostly underground.
 The structure that you see above ground is actually an epidermal window.
 An epidermal window is a translucent structure that allows sunlight in.
 Lithops need this structure since most of the leaves are underground so sunlight cannot reach them.